spruceid/didkit/cli/README.md

 #### Options

 - `-r, --did-resolver <url>` - [DID resolver HTTP(S) endpoint][did-resolution-https-binding], used for DID resolution and DID URL dereferencing for non-built-in DID Methods.
 Equivalent to environmental variable `DID_RESOLVER`.
+- `-R, --did-resolver-override <url>` - [DID resolver HTTP(S) endpoint][did-resolution-https-binding], used for DID resolution and DID URL dereferencing for all DID Methods.
+Equivalent to environmental variable `DID_RESOLVER_OVERRIDE`.
 - `-k, --key-path <file>` - Filename of JWK file for signing.
 Conflicts with `-j`.
 - `-j, --jwk <jwk>` - JWK for signing.
 Conflicts with `-k`.
 - `-S, --ssh-agent` - Use SSH agent for signing instead of JWK private key.
 See the section on SSH Agent below for more info.